How to Play Let it Ride Poker

-Let It Ride poker is a popular card game played at most Australian online casinos.
-It is also known simply as Let Em Ride.
+A popular card game at most Australian online casinos is Let It Ride, also known as Let Em Ride.
 This game is a variant of poker where your only objective is to make your best five-card poker hand.
-The game looks very similar to Texas Hold’em poker, but plays more like Video Poker.
+The game looks very similar to Texas Hold’em Poker, but plays more like Video Poker.

 Today, we will teach you the basics of playing Let It Ride and give you some basic strategies for playing the game.
-By the time you’re done reading this, you should be ready to play this exciting poker game.
+By the time you’re done reading this, you should be ready to play the game.

 Rules of Let It Ride

-Let It Ride is similar to Texas Hold’em poker.
-However, rather than playing against other players or even the dealer, you are simply trying to make your best five-card poker hand.
-The only other thing you need to know to play this game is basic poker hand rankings.
-Below are the poker hand rankings, with hand rankings listed from highest to lowest.
+Let It Ride is similar to Texas Hold’em poker, but rather than playing against other players or even the dealer, you are simply trying to make your best five-card poker hand.
+The only thing you need to know to play this game is basic poker hand rankings.
+Below are the hand rankings for poker with hand rankings listed from highest to lowest.

 - Royal Flush

 Note that in this game, only hands ranging from a pair of tens and up pay out.
 Anything less than a pair of tens is a losing hand.
 Below are the basic rules of how to play Let It Ride poker.